david1hung/P3/team2/README.md

 A note on updating the spreadsheets: the data import process is only known to work with spreadsheets that are up-to-date as of June 3, 2016.
 Attempting to import data from updated spreadsheets is not guaranteed to work, due to potential changes in the spreadsheet format.
 In these cases, it will be necessary to modify the application's source code to adapt to the new formats.

+TODO: Please add instructions on how loading videos into the database should work.

 ### Running the Application

 You may now run the Node.js application with the command: